 - Opened Qinghai’s first children’s rehabilitation centre, serving children with disabilities in the home and children with disabilities from the Xining community as well as the parents of these community children

-- Donated a new medical bus to serve as a mobile clinic to provide vital medical support to poor and rural areas in Qinghai
+- Donated a new medical bus as a mobile clinic to provide vital medical support to poor and remote areas in Qinghai

 - Signed a 10-year service agreement